 The biliary tree is a ductal system that transmits bile produced by hepatocytes to the second part of the duodenum (via the ampulla of Vater).
 By convention it is divided into intrahepatic and extrahepatic ducts.
 Here we will focus on the extrahepatic ducts.

 The right and left hepatic duct converge to form the common hepatic duct.
 The gallbladder meanwhile is drained by the cystic duct.
 The cystic duct and common hepatic duct converge to form the common bile duct.

 The common bile duct forms a common channel with the pancreatic duct just proximal to the ampulla of Vater.
 The ampulla of Vater is an orifice that allows bile to drain into the second part of the duodenum, it is surrounded by the sphincter of Oddi.

 Gallstones are normally asymptomatic.
-However in a proportion of patients they may cause a biliary colic.
-This is an acute, severe, RUQ pain that tends to be self-limiting.
+However in a proportion of patients they may cause pathology.
+A range of conditions may be caused:

-Impaction within the cystic duct leads to acute cholecystitis, an infection of the gallbladder.
-It presents with signs of infection in addition RUQ pain and guarding.
+Acute cholecytitis: Impaction of a stone within the cystic duct leads to acute cholecystitis, inflammation of the gallbladder.
+It presents with signs of infection, RUQ pain and tenderness.